-St John’s Anglican College is an inclusive Christian school within the Anglican tradition which values diversity, inclusiveness and tolerance within its community.
+St John’s Anglican College is an inclusive Christian school founded on the Anglican tradition which values acceptance of diversity, inclusiveness and equity within its community.

 Appreciation of diversity